jlukecarlson/advanced-text-editor/README.md

 Hardest parts
 --------------
+**Creating live html viewer** now when an html file is opened and Command+M is pressed, a window will render the html.

 **Allowing multiple windows** took a while especially since file commands did not work if I had trouble... (look below)

 **Determining text widget in focus** without this, multiple windows couldn't work nor file commands.
 The solution ended up being trivial but it took a while to reach, especially since root.focus_get() returns a decimal number when printed out